-\textbf{Semantic region aligned style transfer.} Zhang \etal~\cite{Zhang_2019_ICCV} propose a multimodal style transfer (MST) framework.
-The style image features are firstly clustered into different components, which are matched with local content features under a graph cut formulation.
+\textbf{Semantic region aligned style transfer.} Zhang \etal~\cite{Zhang_2019_ICCV} propose to cluster style and content features into different components, which are matched using graph cut.
 Then WCT is used to achieve style transfer in each matched pair.
-However, MST is not flexible to be extended to allow user editing.
-Moreover, MST contains multiple stages and has many parameters to tune.
-Another method proposed by Kolkin \etal~\cite{kolkin2019style} adopts an optimization based method which balances the optimization between a global style loss and a local distribution aware style loss.
-Although it can allow users to control style transfer regions, the optimization based framework makes it less computationally efficient.
-Compared with these two methods, we make a different style transfer assumption and propose a simple and integrated method for style transfer.
-Experiments show better results are achieved and the proposed method is more efficient compared with Kolkin \etal's method.
+However, MST cannot be easily extended to allow user editing.
+Moreover, it contains multiple stages and has many parameters to tune.
+Kolkin \etal~\cite{kolkin2019style} adopt an optimization based method which balances the optimization between a global style loss and a local distribution aware style loss.
+It allows user control of the style transfer regions.
+However, the optimization based framework makes it computationally inefficient.
+Compared with these two methods, we make a different style transfer assumption and propose a simple and efficient method for style transfer with promising results.